Na'im Busofash: About the project

 The project is operated by the company "Taxi Service Lines 4,5 Ltd.", which won the bid for its operation.

 The project currently operated every weekend (Friday-Saturday): On Friday, from 5:00 pm to 2:00 am; And on Saturday, from 9:00 am to 5:00 pm, with a frequency of 20 minutes regularly throughout the hours of operation.

 The transportation network is based on buses and 19-seat minibuses transportation array.
-The array includes 11 lines across the authorities (lines 705–714 and 717), and stops at more than 600 stops.
+The array includes 13 lines across the authorities (lines 705–717 and 721-723), and stops at more than 600 stops.
 The lines let you ride to the center of the cities and between the various neighborhoods, and to the main entertainment and leisure places.

 The "Na'im Busofash" line system is designed so it will pass mainly on the main roads and minimize entrance into inner streets in the neighborhoods, taking into account areas where Sabbath observers live.
 In addition, to prevent damage to share taxis, "Na'im Busofash" lines do not pass through the ride areas where share taxis operate on weekends.

 The rides on "Na'im Busofash" lines are free, as charging for public transportation on weekends is prohibited by law (except where public transportation on Saturday is officially operated by the Ministry of Transportation).

 The stations where the minibuses and buses pass are signed by stickers with the numbers of the lines that stop at them, and the minibuses and buses of the service are branded with signage, the number of lines and the main destinations where they stop at.

 Every third bus that arrives (every hour and a half) is accessible for disabled passengers.

 The electronic information screens at stops belong to and are operated by the Ministry of Transportation, and it's unable to receive information about "Na'im Busofash" lines, which operated by the municipalities.
 It is also not possible to get information about the availability and their routes in the official application of the Ministry of Transportation for ride times "Kol-Kav" (כל-קו; lit.
 "Every line").
 Alternatively, 4 alternative transportation apps are available for this: "Otobus Karov" (אוטובוס קרוב; lit.
 "Bus Nearby"), "Efo Bus" (איפה בוס; lit.
 "Where's a Bus"), "My-Way", and "Moovit".

 During the service hours on the weekends, there is a call center that can be contacted.
 There is a dedicated site for the project, available in Hebrew, English and Arabic, where information about the service can be found.

+Lines

+Note: The colors assigned to each line is based on the colors from the official website of Na'im Busofash, the coloring may vary between every route-planning engine.